2/15/23

 **Just One of the Guys (1985 -rent), When Terry Griffith (Joyce Hyser) loses her high school’s writing competition, she’s convinced that it’s because she’s a girl.
 So Terry decides to change high schools and pose as a boy to prove her point.
 Her brother, Buddy (Billy Jacoby), helps her pass as a guy so well that she is soon making friends with the boys at school, including the attractive Rick (Clayton Rohner), who becomes her new best friend.
 But her gender-swapping makes things difficult when she falls in love with him.

-*Never Been Kissed (1999 on Prime Video and Apple TV+), Josie Geller (Drew Barrymore), a baby-faced junior copywriter at the Chicago Sun-Times, must pose as a student at her former high school to research contemporary teenage culture.
+*Never Been Kissed (1999 on Disney+), Josie Geller (Drew Barrymore), a baby-faced junior copywriter at the Chicago Sun-Times, must pose as a student at her former high school to research contemporary teenage culture.
 With the help of her brother, Rob (David Arquette), Josie infiltrates the inner circle of the most popular clique on campus.
 But she hits a major snag in her investigation — not to mention her own failed love life — when she falls for her dreamy English teacher, Sam Coulson (Michael Vartan).

 She’s The Man (2006 on Paramount+), Viola Johnson (Amanda Bynes) is in a real jam.
 Complications threaten her scheme to pose as her twin brother, Sebastian, and take his place at a new boarding school.
 She falls in love with her handsome roommate, Duke, who loves beautiful Olivia, who has fallen for Sebastian!
 As if that were not enough, Viola’s twin returns from London ahead of schedule but has no idea that his sister has already replaced him on campus.